doubletabai/doubletab/README.md

 ## Features

+- [x] OpenAPI 3.0 Spec - Generate OpenAPI spec based on your input in natural language.
-- [x] Schema Generation – Define your database schema with natural language input.
+- [x] Schema Generation – Postgres schema generated and applied based on OpenAPI spec.
-- [x] API Generation – Automatically generate structured API endpoints for your schema.
+- [x] API Generation – Automatically generate structured API endpoints.
+- [x] Building - Make sure that the generated code is buildable.
+If not, fix it automatically.

 ## Installation

-To install DoubleTab, you need to have Go installed on your machine.
-If you don't have Go installed, you can download it from the [official website](https://golang.org/dl/).
+To install and use DoubleTab, you need to have Go installed on your machine.
+You can download it from the [official website](https://golang.org/dl/).

 Once you have Go installed, you can install DoubleTab by running the following command: